Excessive Licking in Dogs after Surgery: Why They Do It, How to Stop It

 Signs of Healing after Dog Surgery

-If your dog has somehow still found a way to get at his incision site, you’ll want to keep a careful eye on the site to ensure it is healing properly.
+If your dog has somehow still found a way to get to his incision site, you’ll want to keep a careful eye on the site to ensure it is healing properly.
 What does proper healing look like?

 - Skin may be a deeper red in the first few days following surgery